zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ### Event snapshots
 A Snapshot event is a special event type defined by Nakadi.
 It does not represent a change of the state of a resource, but a current snapshot of the state of the resource.

-This library accepts requests to`POST /events/snapshots/{event_type}` (without any body).
-This endpoint can be used by operators to trigger creation of snapshot events by the producer.
-Those events will then be collected and published to Nakadi, so event consumers can get a full snapshot of the database.
+This library provides a Spring Boot Actuator endpoint named `snapshot_event_creation` that can be used to trigger a Snapshot for a given event type.
+Assuming your management port is set to `7979`

+    GET localhost:7979/snapshot_event_creation

+will return a list of all event types available for snapshot creation and

+    POST localhost:7979/snapshot_event_creation/my.event-type

+will trigger a snapshot for the event type `my.event-type`.

 This will only  work if your application implements the `org.zalando.nakadiproducer.snapshots.SnapshotEventProvider` interface as a Spring Bean.
 Otherwise, the library will respond with an error message when you request a snapshot creation.